SalesforceLabs/OrgCheck/docs/tech_datastore_apexclasses.md

 The classes that are from packages that you may not need to worry about (because you cannot change them) will have a specific **ManageableState** value.
-That is why we will use this as a criteria in OrgCheck.
+That is why we will use this as a criteria in Org Check.

 ### Where is the code coverage information about Apex Classes in Salesforce?